intersystems/git-source-control/docs/testing.md

   - Add, edit, and delete items through Studio / VS Code.
 Use the Sync option.
 All changes should be committed and pushed to the remote.
   - Add, edit, and delete items on the remote.
 Add, edit, and delete unrelated items through Studio/VSCode.
 All changes should be pulled, committed, and pushed.
   - Add an item to an interoperability production and sync.
 Check out a new feature branch.
 The item should no longer exist in the production.
 Set the previous branch as the remote merge branch.
 Sync.
 The new item should exist in the production.
-  - Add an item to a production and sync.
+  - Make sure production decomposition is off.
+Add an item to a production and sync.
 Check out a new feature branch.
 The item should no longer exist in the production.
 Set the previous branch as the remote merge branch.
 Add a new item to the production.
 Sync.
 The production should now have both new items, and the source control output should show it automatically resolved a conflict.

   ## Testing production decomposition
   - Enable production decomposition in the git-source-control settings.